Tom Symonds

-Tom Symonds (born 17 February 1989) is an Australian professional rugby league player who last played for the Huddersfield Giants in the Super League.
+Thomas Symonds (born 17 February 1989) is an Australian professional rugby league player who last played for the Huddersfield Giants in the Super League.
 He previously played for the Sydney Roosters and Manly-Warringah Sea Eagles.

 Playing career

 Early career

 Symonds was born in Paddington, New South Wales, Australia.

 He played his junior rugby league for Bondi United and the Clovelly Crocodiles, whilst attending Marcellin College Randwick before being signed by the Sydney Roosters.

 Sydney Roosters

 He played for the Roosters' NYC team in 2008 and 2009, scoring 8 tries in 29 games.

 In round 11 of the 2009 NRL season Symonds made his NRL debut for the Roosters against the Penrith Panthers.
 Symonds made a total of 8 appearances in his debut season at the club as they finished last on the table for the first time since 1966.
 In the 2010 NRL season, Symonds made 5 appearances but did not feature in the club's finals campaign or the 2010 NRL Grand Final.
 Symonds departed the Sydney Roosters following conclusion of the 2012 NRL season.